 According to the Delaware Center for Justice (dcjustice.org), in addition to being more just and saving the state money, these measures have the potential to lower rates of recidivism.
 Studies in the past 5 years have shown that the longer low-risk detainees are held behind bars before trial, the more likely they are to commit another crime.

 The legislation has passed the Delaware House of Representatives in a 38-to-3 vote, is out of Senate committee and will come to a full Senate vote in the 2018 state legislative session.
-The issue has garnered broad bipartisan support, but could still be derailed by legislative opponents using procedural methods.
+Although HB 204 is supported by the DE Attorney General's office, law enforcement groups, and the Department of Correction, it could still be derailed by legislative opponents using procedural methods.
 Not surprisingly, the strongest opponents to the bill have been Delaware's bail bondsmen.

 League members are urged to follow the bill's progress at legis.delaware.gov, and make your voice heard if you support or oppose this bill.
 The LWVDE Advocacy Corps supports HB 204, and testified on its behalf in front of the House Judiciary Committee.